Estate Probate Lawyer Oklahoma City OK

 4 Common Myths About Probate

-Oklahoma City Estate Probate Law FAQs
+Estate Probate Law FAQs

-Who are Beneficiaries and Heirs?
+Who Are Beneficiaries And Heirs?

 As your estate probate lawyer Oklahoma City, OK families trust at Marty Martin Bankruptcy Law can explain, a beneficiary is someone that the deceased person may or may not have been related to, and decided to leave them with something out of the estate.
 This person could have been a beneficiary for a life insurance policy or other related accounts.
 An heir is a person that was related to the deceased, and if a will was present, an heir may inherit assets from it.
 But if there is no will written, heirs may then be entitled to inherit a specific portion of the assets based on law.